Evaluation of the safety of cediranib in the prevention of bowel perforation in platinum-resistant ovarian cancer

 - find out how well the treatment works in terms of shrinking the cancer and preventing bowel obstruction.

 If the cancer responds to this treatment then after the course of paclitaxel is finished the woman can continue on cediranib alone.
-If the cancer progresses (worsens) then the woman’s treatment can be changed to the PARP inhibitor olaparib.
+If the cancer progresses (gets worse), then treatment can be changed to the PARP inhibitor olaparib.

 - Paclitaxel – a standard chemotherapy drug given as a weekly infusion.